 If you’re looking to attract new business or recruiters with your expertise or prestige, include some examples of your authority on your industry in your LinkedIn headline.
 This can include awards, recognition in the media, high-level positions you’ve held in the industry, or specific data behind your accomplishments such as high annual sales numbers.
 This works best for anyone who could benefit from demonstrating their influence within their industry.

 All LinkedIn users should take into account the way LinkedIn searches work.
-When a hiring manager searches for profiles, LinkedIn's algorithm uses keywords to bring them the best possible profiles.
+When a person searches for profiles, LinkedIn's algorithm uses keywords to bring them the best possible profiles.
 Take some time to think about keywords that a hiring manager or prospective customer may search to find somebody in your industry, and include a few of them in your headline and “About” section.

-It can be helpful to promote your personal mission in your headline and give visitors to your page an idea of your career goals.
+It can be helpful to promote your personal mission in your headline and give visitors to your page an idea of your personal goals.
 This provides context for your career experience and provides a better understanding of your motivation.
 Use this strategy to help visitors get to know you by reading your headline, and they may become more invested in you as a business partner or potential employee.